 Learn to make better decisions via optimization and machine learning

-With the explosive growth in data fueled by the Internet, cloud storage, and the Internet of things (IOT), there is a need for decision processes that can not only parse voluminous data but also make recommendations based on the data.
+With the explosive growth in data fueled by the Internet, cloud storage, and the Internet of things (IOT), there is a need for decision processes that not only can parse voluminous data, but also make recommendations based on that data.

-Computational decision science helps to meet that need.
-Distinct from programs that deal with behavioral aspects of decisions, computational decision science allows you to analyze huge quantities of data while helping organizations make better decisions using algorithms, machine learning, and optimization techniques to make sense of the data.
+Computational decision science helps meet that need.
+Distinct from programs dealing with behavioral aspects of decision making, computational decision science allows you to analyze huge quantities of data while helping organizations make better decisions using algorithms, machine learning, and optimization techniques that interpret the data.

 Just some examples of such techniques:

-(1) AT&T has used optimization techniques to plan its high-speed network.
-Optimizing the design of high-speed networks includes collecting traffic data and then using characteristics of the network to formulate an optimizing problem.
+- AT&T has used optimization techniques to plan its high-speed network.
+Optimizing the design of high-speed networks includes collecting traffic data, then using characteristics of the network to formulate an optimizing problem.
 The challenge for AT&T was the number of variables in the program.

-(4) A California hospital chain has used machine learning techniques and prescriptive analysis to reduce patient re-admission.
+- A California hospital chain has used machine learning techniques and prescriptive analysis to reduce patient re-admissions.

-As illustrated below (Figure 1), computational decision science uses techniques from mathematics, computer science and business.
-The business and organizational domain provides for the motivation and problems, classic problems including supply-chain and logistics.
-Solutions to these problems require mathematical modeling and statistics and more importantly the application of sophisticated algorithms and optimization along with application of data mining and machine learning techniques for developing intelligence, e.g., business intelligence.
+As illustrated below (Figure 1), computational decision science uses techniques from mathematics, computer science, and business.
+The business and organizational domain provides the motivation and problems, classic problems including supply-chain and logistics.
+Solutions to these problems require mathematical modeling and statistics.
+More importantly the application of sophisticated algorithms and optimization are added, along with data mining and machine learning techniques to develop intelligence, e.g., business intelligence.

 The Analytic Sequence